SAP-samples/cap-cds-hands-on/exercises/02/README.md

   --url 'localhost:4004/odata/v4/simple/Products' # use for a new record
 ```

-👉 Change the name of product with ID 3:
+👉 Change the name of product ID 3:

 ```bash
 curl --request PATCH \